Who's Classifying? About the Ontario Film Review Board

 The province's Film Classification Act, 2005 gives the Ontario Film Review Board (OFRB) the authority to review and classify film that is exhibited, rented or sold in Ontario.
 Several types of films are exempt from the classification requirement.
-These include films designed to provide information, education or instruction (such as documentaries or travelogues).
-Some exemptions do not apply to films that contain coarse language, graphic violence, explicit sexual activity and other types of scenes.
-(See Ontario Regulation 452/05 for other exemptions, and further information.)
+These include films designed to provide information, education or instruction.
+See Ontario Regulation 452/05 for other exemptions, and further information.

 How the OFRB Classifies

-Besides the classification, the OFRB Board may choose to include information pieces, such as Nudity, Coarse Language, or Brutal Violence.
-These warnings, along with the classification, must appear on all advertising to help the viewer in making informed choices.
+In addition to the classification, OFRB members may choose to include content advisories, such as Nudity, Coarse Language, or Brutal Violence.
+These advisories, along with the classification, must appear on all advertising, in order to assist the viewer in making informed choices.

-- Appeal: This panel is requested and paid for by a submittor who disagrees with the Board's decision.
-It consists of a minimum of three members who have not yet seen the film in question.
-The panel's decision is final, subject to the right of the director to require reconsideration.
+- Appeal: This panel is requested by the applicant who disagrees with the OFRB's classification decision.
+Appeal panels consist of members who have not yet seen the film in question.
+The panel's decision is final, subject to the right of the Director (under the Film Classification Act, 2005) to require reconsideration.

-- Reconsideration: The Director under the Film Classification Act, 2005 may submit a film including a video game to the OFRB Board, or require a person who distributes, offers to distribute, exhibits or offers to exhibit a film or video game to submit it to the OFRB Board for the purpose of reconsidering the classification or approval decision, or to determine if a film is exempt.
-In such cases there is no additional cost to the submittor and the panel consists of a minimum of three members who have not yet seen the film in question.
+- Reconsideration: The Director (under the Film Classification Act, 2005) may require a person who distributes, offers to distribute, exhibits or offers to exhibit a film to submit it to the OFRB for the purpose of reconsidering the classification or approval decision, or to determine if a film is exempt.
+In such cases, the panel consists of members who have not yet seen the film in question.
 This panel's decision is final.

 History of the OFRB